|58.48 sq miles

-Staten Island is interesting as an anomaly in New York.
-Nicknamed the "forgotten borough", it exhibits all traits of a remote suburb.
-First of all, the subway doesn't extend there.
-Most residents who work in the (real) city commute to Manhattan by means of the ferry (arrives in the Financial District in Lower Manhattan).
-Second of all, the island (14 by 8 miles) has more green space than any other area of the city.
-Staten Island even boasts several beaches - South Beach being perhaps the best-known.
+As far as New York City boroughs go, Staten Island is an anomaly.
+Nicknamed the "forgotten borough", it exhibits all the traits of a… remote suburb.
+Let's see.
+First of all, the subway doesn't extend here.
+Most residents who work in the (actual) city commute to Manhattan by means of a ferry (The Staten Island Ferry), which departs Staten Island and arrives in the Financial District in Lower Manhattan about half an hour later.